beatngu13/chan-fp/README.md

 ### Futures

 Futures are read-only, asynchronous computations that can be read many times.
-In order to use the provided combinators, a future must always enclose a `Comp` which is a record containing the value of the computation (`:value`) as well as a boolean flag (`:ok`) that is `false` if something went wrong.
-Futures can be created in the following manner:
+In order to use the provided combinators, a future must always enclose a `Comp` which is a record containing the value of the computation (`:value`) as well as a boolean flag (`:ok`) that indicates whether something went wrong.

+Futures can be used in the following manner:

 ```clojure
 (require '[chan-fp.core :as cfp])